apache/incubator-uniffle/docs/client_guide.md

 ---
 layout: page
-displayTitle: Firestorm Shuffle Client Guide
+displayTitle: Uniffle Shuffle Client Guide
-title: Firestorm Shuffle Client Guide
+title: Uniffle Shuffle Client Guide
-description: Firestorm Shuffle Client Guide
+description: Uniffle Shuffle Client Guide
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with